Information for Ukraine Nationals Coming to Canada

 • Grant of Citizenship for Adoption

-The Canada-Ukraine Authorization for Emergency Travel (CUAET) is no longer accepting applications.
-The deadline to apply for the CUAET program from outside Canada was July 15, 2023, Ukrainians wishing to apply to come to Canada after this date, can still apply through existing programs, but will need to pay fees and comply with standard requirements.
+The Canada-Ukraine Authorization for Emergency Travel (CUAET) no longer accepts applications.
+The deadline to arrive under the CUAET program from outside Canada was March 31, 2024.
+Ukrainians wishing to come to Canada can still apply through existing programs, but they must pay fees and comply with standard requirements.

 You can read these details in Ukrainian (Українська) on the IRCC website.

-This Welcome Package has a list of things you should do before arrival and during your first days in Canada.
+This Welcome Package lists things you should do before arrival and during your first days in Canada.

 For People in Canada